 E.A.
-Kratzman, Vice President; President of Katonah Debt Advisors

-Mr. Kratzman has primary responsibility for the overall management and direction of the business activities of Katonah Debt Advisors, Kohlberg Capital's wholly-owned portfolio company, since May 2005, and also serves as a Vice President of Kohlberg Capital.
+Kratzman, Vice President; President of Katonah Debt Advisors also serves as a Vice President of Kohlberg Capital.
 Mr. Kratzman oversees portfolio management, trading, structuring, analytics and operations at Katonah Debt Advisors and serves as chairman of the Company's Investment Committee.
 Mr. Kratzman has over 30 years of leveraged finance experience.
 Mr. Kratzman has previously been at Rabobank International in New York where he was the Head of CLO Management.
 Prior to that he was employed at First Union's Institutional Debt Management Group ("IDM"), where he was Head of Portfolio Management and one of three co-founders.
-Prior to IDM, Mr. Kratzman was with Societe Generale, New York and, prior to that, he was co-Head of the Asset Recovery Group at Deutsche Bank North America in New York.
+Prior to IDM, Mr. Kratzman was with Société Générale, New York and, prior to that, he was Co-Head of the Asset Recovery Group at Deutsche Bank North America in New York.
 From 1985 to 1996, Mr. Kratzman was employed by Westpac Banking Corporation.
 From 1993 to 1996, Mr. Kratzman was Senior Vice President and Chief Credit Officer for the Americas Division.
 He holds a B.A. from Hobart College and an M.B.A. in finance from Rutgers University, and is a graduate of the Executive Management Program at J.L.
 Kellogg Graduate School of Management.